 Your goal is to paint a picture of the house being a tremendous burden and you being the savior of that burden.

 The older the property seller, the more appealing a simple life free from property maintenance will be.
-But you can still argue about the joys of simpler living to younger property sellers too because they can definitely remember what it was like as a renter.
+I've got a serious love hate relationship with owning rental properties because something always goes wrong!
+Argue about the joys of simpler living to younger property sellers too because they can definitely remember what it was like as a renter.

 Once you start owning more than one property, you're no longer focused primarily on lifestyle.
 Instead, you're focusing on making returns, with some sacrifice to your lifestyle.